irfan44/spotifie/README.md

 ## About

 Spotifie is a web application for creating a playlist based on the songs you've selected before.
-Spotifie implements the Spotify API and connected to your spotify account to search for tracks, create & see your playlist, add tracks to your playlist, etc.
+Spotifie implements the Spotify API and connected to your spotify account to search for tracks, create & see your playlist, add tracks to your playlist, etc. You can use Spotifie by clicking [here](https://generasi-gigih.irfannm.me)

+(Do note that you will need my permission if you to use Spotifie via this link.
+It's recommended that you run Spotifie via your machine using your Spotify key).

 ### Features